Psychology (Intercalated Programme) Intercalated BSc (Full time) 2019 start

 The fee may increase in future years of your course in line with inflation, and as permitted by law.
 For example, the increase of 2.8% in 2017/18 was based on the government’s forecast for the RPI-X measure of inflation.

-The UK government has confirmed that non-UK EU students in 2018-19 will have home fee status and be eligible for UK government student loans.
+The UK government has confirmed that non-UK EU students starting in the 2019/20 academic year will have home fee status and be eligible for UK government student loans.
 The UK government has not confirmed the situation for future years, so keep checking our website for updates.Back to top

 Intercalated students who graduate from Leeds are highly attractive to employers given their impressive range of skills such as project and time management skills, negotiation skills and research design and analysis skills.